plummerfernandez/XR_AR/README.md

-Echo Youth - a virtual protest echoing and amplifying Extinction Rebellion and Youth Strike 4 Climate protests by M Plummer-Fernandez
+Echo Alarm - a virtual protest echoing and amplifying Extinction Rebellion and Youth Strike 4 Climate protests by M Plummer-Fernandez
 ---